 The bill H. 3099 aims to amend the South Carolina Code of Laws regarding the operation of tattoo facilities by removing certain restrictions and prohibitions.
-Specifically, it proposes to eliminate the limitation that tattoo facilities can only provide tattooing services and cannot engage in other retail businesses or body piercing.
-Additionally, it seeks to amend the unlawful tattooing provisions by removing the prohibition against tattooing the head, face, or neck.
-The bill also modifies the licensing requirements for tattoo facilities located near churches, schools, or playgrounds, allowing licenses to be issued with the express approval of these entities.
+Specifically, it eliminates the limitation that tattoo facilities can only provide tattooing services and cannot engage in other retail businesses or body piercing.
+Additionally, it removes the prohibition against tattooing any part of the head, face, or neck.
+The bill also modifies the licensing requirements for tattoo facilities in relation to their proximity to churches, schools, or playgrounds, allowing for licenses to be issued if these entities provide express approval.

-Furthermore, the bill introduces a new provision that requires applicants for a tattoo facility license to obtain a statement from any nearby church, school, or playground affirming that they do not object to the issuance of the license.
-This statement must be provided by the decision-making body of the respective entity, and if multiple entities are located nearby, statements from all must be obtained.
-The bill also allows for the withdrawal of such statements during license renewal periods.
-Overall, the proposed changes aim to provide more flexibility for tattoo facilities while ensuring community input in the licensing process.
+Furthermore, the bill introduces a new provision that requires applicants for tattoo facility licenses to obtain a statement from any nearby church, school, or playground affirming that they do not object to the issuance of the license.
+This statement must be provided by the decision-making bodies of the respective entities, and if multiple entities are located nearby, statements from all must be obtained.
+The bill also allows for the withdrawal of such statements during renewal periods.
+Overall, the proposed changes aim to streamline the licensing process for tattoo facilities while ensuring community input is considered.

 Latest Version: 44-34-20, 44-34-100, 44-34-110